-Two large-scale health impact assessments have estimated the number of deaths associated with hypothetical changes in greenspace.
+Two studies estimating the number of deaths associated with hypothetical changes in greenspace in European and American cities indicate that…. .
 A 2021 study of 978 cities in 31 European countries found that if cities were to increase their NDVI to a level equivalent with the World Health Organization’s recommendation of universal access to greenspace, 42,968 natural deaths could be avoided annually (95% CI: 32,296, 64,177) among adults 11.
-A 2022 study of the 35 most populous American cities found that if NDVI was increased by 0.1, 38,000 deaths (95% CI: 28,640-57,281) could have been avoided in 2019 among those 65 and older 12.
+A 2022 study of the 35 most populous American cities found that if NDVI was increased by 0.1, 38,000 deaths (95% CI: 28,640-57,281) could have been avoided in 2019 among those aged 65 years and older 12.
 These studies provide a useful quantification of the potential health benefits of increasing urban nature but are limited to European and American contexts.

 In 2020, The Lancet Countdown began tracking urban greenspace across a global set of cities.
 The Lancet Countdown is an annual publication dedicated to tracking progress towards the goals of the Paris Agreement and documenting the health implications of climate change.13 We use the Lancet Countdown’s estimates of urban greenspace to conduct a health impact assessment of the excess or avoided deaths associated with changes in greenspace over time across 1,041 global cities.
-While the climate resiliency benefits of increasing urban greenspace are dependent on extreme weather event, the health benefits of such policies are more fixed.
+While the climate resiliency benefits of increasing urban greenspace are dependent on extreme weather events, the health benefits of such policies are more fixed.
 Quantifying the health benefits can therefore serve as an impetus to increase greenspace, as these advantages have a more immediate and certain pay-off.
 Our analysis quantifies changes in urban greenspace over time across a global set of cities.
 The results of this study can be used to compare greenspace across cities and over time to make health-centered decisions around urban environmental hazards.